codeaditya/documentation/source/user_manual.rst

 Tracking Messages
 *****************

 Once you start sending and receiving messages, it's important to track what's happening with them.
-We try to make tracking your messages as easy as possible through Events, Stats and Campaigns.
+We try to make tracking your messages as easy as possible through Events and Stats.

 In addition, Mailgun permanently stores when a message can not be delivered due to a hard bounce (permanent failure) or when a recipient unsubscribes or complains of spam.
 In these cases, Mailgun will not attempt to deliver to these recipients in the future, in order to protect your sending reputation.